- Wire & Cable

 Although many people consider them the same, wire and cable are quite different.
-For starters, a wire is a single conductor whereas a cable is a group of two or more conductors.
+For starters, a wire is a single conductor whereas a cable is a group of two or more conductors under the same insulation.
+We have an in-depth explanation of the difference between wire and cable, which you can find here.
 The wire itself can be either stranded or solid depending on its intended purpose.
-Pacer Group wire ranges from 18 gauge to 8 gauge while our cable goes from 6 gauge to 4/0 AWG.
-All Pacer Group wire and cable products are made with marine environments in mind.
+Pacer wire ranges from 22 gauge to 8 gauge while our cable goes from 6 gauge to 4/0 AWG.
+All Pacer wire and cable products are made with marine environments in mind.
 This ensures that the wire and cable we offer are resistant to acid, alkali, oil, flame, gasoline, abrasion, and moisture.

 All our wire and cable products are manufactured in the U.S.A.
-More specifically, they are all built-in Florida, one of the biggest boating hubs in the entire North American continent.
+More specifically, they are all built in Florida, one of the largest boating hubs in the entire North American continent.
 Why be a tinned wire and cable manufacturer?
 It’s simple really.
 Quality.
 When you buy and resell a product from another company, you’re putting your name on their work.
 We manufacture our products in-house so we can observe, inspect, refine and improve our own processes to deliver the highest quality product available.
 When you see Pacer on your wire or cable you know it has undergone a battery of tests and has been held to the highest standard.
-Basically, when you see our name, you know it means quality.
+Basically, when you see our name on your boat wire, you know it means quality.
 When we do carry the products of another manufacturer, you can rest assured we've put those products through a barrage of tests to ensure it meets our standards.
 If we wouldn’t put it in our own personal boats, we won’t sell it to you.

 What Types of Wire and Cable are Available?